sentioxyz/x1-node/docs/production-setup.md

 There can be as many instances of it as needed, but in order to not introduce other bottlenecks, it's important to consider the following:

 - Read replicas of the State DB should be used
-- Synchronizer should have an exclusive instance of `Xagon-prover`
+- Synchronizer should have an exclusive instance of `xagon-prover`
-- JSON RPCs should scale in correlation with instances of `Xagon-prover`.
-The most obvious way to do so is by having a dedicated `Xagon-prover` for each `Xagon-rpc`.
-But depending on the payload of your solution it could be worth to have `1 Xagon-rpc : many Xagon-prover` or `many Xagon-rpc : 1 Xagon-prover`, ...
-For reference, the `Xagon-prover` implements the EVM, and therefore will be heavily used when calling endpoints such as `eth_call`.
-On the other hand, there are other endpoints that relay on the `Xagon-state-db`
+- JSON RPCs should scale in correlation with instances of `xagon-prover`.
+The most obvious way to do so is by having a dedicated `xagon-prover` for each `xagon-rpc`.
+But depending on the payload of your solution it could be worth to have `1 xagon-rpc : many xagon-prover` or `many xagon-rpc : 1 xagon-prover`, ...
+For reference, the `xagon-prover` implements the EVM, and therefore will be heavily used when calling endpoints such as `eth_call`.
+On the other hand, there are other endpoints that relay on the `xagon-state-db`